 Bikestation Long Beach is a valet-attended indoor bicycle parking station, rental and repair shop, the first facility of its kind in the country.
 It is strategically located on the First Street Transit Mall, the city’s public transportation hub.
 This seamlessly connects cyclists to other transportation modes, perfectly complimenting a car-free lifestyle.

 Long Beach’s diverse terrain has a ride for everyone, from lazy Sunday cruisers to the hard-core cyclist.
 This city of distinct neighborhoods presents a smorgasbord of rides to choose from.
+Check out the city’s bike map to help guide you.

 The Ride: Shoreline Bike Path